mdphaye/Community-Detection-of-Authorship-Networks/README.md

 - Python 3.7 or higher
 - Recommended packages (please see `requirements.txt` for the full list):
-  - NetworkX
+  - networkx
-  - Matplotlib
+  - matplotlib
-  - NumPy
+  - numpy
-  - Pandas
+  - python-louvain
   - scikit-learn

 ### Installation